What Is a Keto Diet?

 Repeated studies show no effect on bone density in people eating keto diet, even after several years.
 Keto diet does not affect the bones.

 The large majority of people who try a keto diet diet never experience this.
 Furthermore, it’s likely possible to minimize the risk by not doing a low-carb and low-fat diet at the same time, i.e. by avoiding starvation.
 Make sure to eat enough fat to feel satisfied, and a moderate amount of protein.

 If you are interested in trying the keto diet, give it a try and see how you feel.
 Even though the diet is restrictive and it can be difficult to follow, stick with it and give it a chance to work.

-If you want the exact step-by-step process I used to transform myself from an out of shape, lethargic, and low testosterone dad into a world-class ironman athlete then check out The ‘TT40 Method’ Program and start your journey today.
+If you want the exact step-by-step process I used to transform myself from an out of shape, lethargic, and low testosterone dad into a Dad who has more energy and is fitter than his early 20’S then check out The ‘TT40 Method’ Program and start your journey today.